setl4/setl4/examples/sonnets/README.md

 The file *tweet.sbl* contains a program that is used to power the twitter account @thebardstorms.

+The file *sonnets.stl* contains a program that does a textual analysis of the sonnets.

 Usage:

 *setl4* *tweet.sbl* *todo* > *out*